Sri Lanka is a

 suspected members of the LTTE and therefore are legitimate security threats.

-these detainees are political prisoners.
-In many cases, human rights monitors
+whether these detainees are political prisoners.
+In many cases, human rights

-question the legitimacy of the criminal charges brought against these persons.
+monitors question the legitimacy of the criminal charges brought against

 The LTTE also reportedly holds a number of political